Last Updated on September 26, 2022 by Nancie

 I simply put the tube feeder in sink with the water running through it.
 Then I push and twirl the brush through it until the feeder is clean.
 (You could also do this using a backyard hose.)

-I’ve seen House Finch eye disease at my feeders at times in the past and it can spread to goldfinches too.
+I’ve unfortunately seen House Finch conjunctivitis eye disease at my feeders a couple times in the past and it can spread to goldfinches too.
 So I use a sponge to wipe the feeder’s outside surfaces with a solution of one part liquid bleach to nine parts water.
 Then I rinse the feeder under the water once more.
 This kills bacteria that might have been left on the feeder by a sick bird.

 Quickly Dry Inside A Tube Feeder